Smufrik/Hekili/README.md

 ## 🧪 Developer Notes

-If you're working on class modules or want to contribute:
+If you're working on custom spec modules, improving existing logic, or contributing to the addon’s development:

 - See the [Developer Stuff](https://github.com/Hekili/hekili/wiki/Developer-Stuff) page
 - Use `/hekili` and the Snapshots tab to inspect live decision-making